 Opening Hours: Monday, Tuesday, Wednesday, Thursday 10:00 - 18:00.
 Saturday 10:00 - 15:00.

 Tisch Family Biblical Zoo

-An imaginatively landscaped zoo on 62 acres built among mountains and surrounded by stunning views.
+An imaginatively landscaped zoo spanning 62 acres, built among mountains and surrounded by stunning views.
 A central lake surrounds monkey islands.
-Visitors can view a wide range of animals in spacious enclosures without bars, including species mentioned in the Bible and rare or endangered species.
-Small animals from desert to rainforest, a huge aviary, Bibleland Wildlife Preserve, and African and South American enclosures.
-New attractions : beautiful penguin exhibit, computerized Visitors Center in Noah's Ark, beautiful Lemur land and fascinating Birdwatchers Route.
-For children: Zoo train (not on Saturday and public holidays), children's zoo, ecological maze and large playground.
+Visitors can view a wide range of animals in spacious enclosures without bars, including species mentioned in the Bible and rare or endangered species; a huge variety of small animals from desert to rain-forest, a Bibleland Wildlife Preserve and African and South American enclosures.
+New attractions : a beautiful penguin exhibit, a computerized Visitors Center in Noah's Ark, a beautiful Lemur-land and a fascinating Birdwatchers Route.
+For children: a Zoo train (not on Saturday and public holidays), a children's zoo, an ecological maze and a large playground.